Top 10 reasons to visit Budapest, Hungary

 ***Guest post by Barbara, founder and blogger at Jet Settera

-Budapest was founded in 1000 AD as city of one of the largest countries in Europe for hundreds of years.
+Budapest was founded in 1000 AD as the city of one of the largest countries in Europe for hundreds of years.
 It boasts a rich history and many palaces.
-You should start your tour around Budapest by visiting the Castle on the top of the hill, from where you can also admire the lovely, fairy tale-like Fisherman’s Bastion and the Matthias Church.
-If you are a history buff, don’t miss the the excavations of the Roman ruins beneath Buda Castle.
+You should start your tour around Budapest by visiting the Castle on the top of the hill, from where you can also admire the lovely, fairytale-like Fisherman’s Bastion and the Matthias Church.
+If you are a history buff, don’t miss the excavations of the Roman ruins beneath Buda Castle.

 Head to Heroes Square for the statues of the founders of Hungary and those of the most important kings of Hungary.
 Behind the square, don’t miss the Vajdahunyad Castle, a beautiful castle surrounded by a small lake.